Banata

 Security Considerations

-1. Rate limit anonymous creation -- Without rate limiting, anonymous auth can be abused to create unlimited user records.
-The built-in rate limit (30/min per IP) mitigates this.
+1. Rate limits are your first line of defense.
+Without them, anonymous auth can be abused to create unlimited user records.
+The built-in limit of 30 per minute per IP keeps this in check.

-2. Limit anonymous capabilities -- Consider restricting what anonymous users can do in your application.
-Use the isAnonymous flag to gate sensitive operations (payments, data exports, etc.).
+2. Limit what anonymous users can do.
+Use the isAnonymous flag to gate sensitive operations like payments, data exports, and administrative actions.
+Treat anonymous users as untrusted until they upgrade.

-3. Set a cleanup policy -- Always configure maxAge or implement manual cleanup to prevent unbounded growth of anonymous records.
+3. Always configure cleanup.
+Set a maxAge or implement manual cleanup to prevent unbounded growth of anonymous records in your database.

-4. Session expiry still applies -- Anonymous sessions expire according to the standard session lifetime (7 days by default).
-After expiry, the anonymous user cannot resume their session.
+4. Session expiry still applies.
+Anonymous sessions expire according to your standard session lifetime (7 days by default).
+After expiry, the anonymous user cannot resume their session, and their data may become inaccessible if they have no credentials to re-authenticate.

 Troubleshooting